 Meatloaf is that classic American dinner that is so comforting and homey.
 I can't imagine a kid not growing up with memories of mom bringing meatloaf to the table with a big pile of mashed potatoes!
 Use cauliflower mash now, of course.

-This cheese stuffed meatloaf though.
+This pork and beef meatloaf though.
 It is to. die. for. and so easy on your wallet!
-By using chorizo as a portion of the meat instead of all ground beef, we have brought down the cost a bit.
-I’m all for that!
+By using chorizo as half of the meat instead of all ground beef, we have brought down the cost a bit.
+I'm all for that!

-This cheese stuffed meatloaf was really the brainchild of having some chorizo in the fridge that needed to be used.
-I had bought ground beef for meatloaf, but it wasn’t going to be this amazing meatloaf.
+This Mexican meatloaf recipe was really the brainchild of having some chorizo in the fridge that needed to be used.
+I had bought ground beef for meatloaf, but it wasn't going to be this amazing meatloaf.
 It was going to be boring meatloaf.
 I am so glad I had that chorizo because this is seriously amazing and a new favorite!

 - 1 lb Ground beef (I used 80/20)